oroinc/documentation/user_guide/magento_entities.rst

   "**Web Customer**","Represents a Magento customer, for which data is collected within the channel.
 Must be defined for channels of the Magento type."
-  "**Shopping Cart**","Keeps details on the Magento Customer's pre-sales activity with the |WT02|_" "**Order**","Keeps details of actual sales made by the customer within the channel, including store details, personal and banking data, one-time and total credited, paid and taxed amounts, feed-backs, etc."
+  "**Shopping Cart**","Keeps details on the Magento Customer's pre-sales activity with the |WT02|_" "**Order**","Keeps details of items purchased and ordered by the customer within the channel, including store details, personal and banking data, one-time and total credited, paid and taxed amounts, feed-backs, etc."

 Details of the entity records are uploaded into OroCRM in the course of synchronization, can be :ref:`processed <user-guide-magento-entities-actions>` from OroCRM UI, used to create